by Michael Meigs

 The story's message --warning of the dangers of moral tyranny -- is sobering and predictable but ever-applicable, the dizzying, tongue-in-cheek music sending up the misguided adults throughout will leave audiences wondering whether the events were tragic or comic.

 Spring Awakening won eight of the 2007 Tony awards, including that for best musical, and the powerful production opened by the Zach Theatre last Saturday shows you why.
 This very contemporary musical adaptation of Franz Wedekind's Spring Awakening has played across Europe, and the U.S. national touring company fielded by Broadway Across America visited Bass Hall for a week in October, 2009.
-Awakening has now settled in to the Kleberg Stage until November 13 playing an extended Tuesday to Sunday …
+Awakening has now settled in to the Kleberg Stage until November 13 playing …

 by Michael Meigs